 Dr N Ajayan

 The street dog menace shoots up in Kerala, people are so scared to walk alone in the streets.
 Reports pour in on the incidents of attacks by dogs not on children, aged and almost everyone who are out on the roads alone, but people staying indoors on their household premises.
+As a public service, one must volunteer to raise funds and use the veterinary practice management software to get the dogs vaccinated and control the menace.
 Incidences of dog-bites reported in hospitals are alarming.
 One can see hundreds of street dogs roaming around almost all the streets of Kerala.
 As there is no effective mechanism for a systematic disposal of household waste by the local self-governments (LSG), the streets often found littered with kitchen waste.
 Street dogs throng the areas of illegal slaughter houses and way-side meat stalls.

 The young and the old, men and women, the weak and the robust – people walking the streets and those even staying indoors are attacked by the street dogs.
 Beaches and tourist spots of ‘God’s own country’ are swarmed by the street dogs.
 The print and visual media bring out images of hapless people subjected to dog bites everyday.
 While the government are at large to find a way out to tackle the menace and save its citizens from the brutal attacks, people themselves are found forming organizations as “Stray-dog free movement” to combat the animal-terrorism.